Enricomattia/nwebsite/content/quotes/_index.md

 **Debreu, G. (1959).
 Theory of value: An axiomatic analysis of economic equilibrium (Vol. 17).
 Yale University Press. (p. x)**

 I wish it were common to explicitly distinguish the logical results of a paper from their interpretation.
 I feel that by collapsing these two we step into a strange ontological paradox in which the empirical counterpart __is__ the artificial construct of the theory.
 Maybe this would only lengthen papers (e.g., "in the language of the theory" if marginal costs increase then...).

 ---

+> It is our choices, Harry, that show what we truly are, far more than our abilities.

+**Rowling, J. K. (2016).
+Harry Potter and the Chamber of Secrets (Vol. 2).
+Bloomsbury publishing. (p. )**

+Albus Dumbledore adheres to revealed preference theory.

+---